Joel Lehtonen

 Joel Lehtonen (27 November 1881 – 20 November 1934) was a Finnish author, translator, critic and journalist.
 He was born in Sääminki (now part of Savonlinna).
-His childhood was fatherless and poverty-stricken, his mother suffered from mental frailties and Joel himself was forced into paupery.
-Joel's foster mother supported his schooling and Lehtonen was able to study literature for a few years in the University of Helsinki, but dropped out without completing a degree.
+His childhood was fatherless and poverty-stricken, his mother suffered from mental frailties and Lehtonen himself was forced into paupery.
+Lehtonen's foster mother supported his schooling.
+He was able to study literature for a few years in the University of Helsinki, but dropped out without completing a degree.

 As an author, he began as a neoromanticist, but after the Finnish Civil War his outlook transformed into deep pessimism and disenchanted scepticism.

 Having suffered for years from various ailments, he committed suicide by hanging himself with a rope, that had been used to wrap up a parcel of books, in November 1934.